 A home addition calculator is not a physical calculator you can buy at Amazon and receive delivery by drone.
 It is available only online at various websites, some for free and some require an account.
 You enter basic information and an estimate pops up.
-An assortment of variables are available to choose from such as:
+An assortment of variables is available to choose from such as:

 - Will you do the work yourself, hire a general contractor, or be your own general contractor, subcontracting work to others?